NAASR Graduate Student Workshops: Call for Participants

-This session will explore the employment challenges facing early career scholars.
-This session addresses issues important to junior academics (notably, but not exclusively, ABDs now entering/about to enter the job market) by demonstrating how a professional organization can provide a practical and strategic forum for job-market advice.
-A senior scholar in the academic study of religion will evaluate the participants’ C.V. and sample cover letter.
-The scholar will also discuss the job market, the hiring process, interviews, and other issues related to the job market.
+This workshop will explore the employment challenges facing early career scholars.
+Led by Russell McCutcheon and Matt Sheedy, this session addresses issues important to junior academics (notably, but not exclusively, ABDs now entering/about to enter the job market) by demonstrating how a professional organization can provide a practical and strategic forum for job-market advice.
+Workshop leaders will evaluate the participants’ C.V. and sample cover letter.
+They will also discuss the job market, the hiring process, interviews, and other issues related to the job market.

 Session Two: Academic Publishing for Graduate Students

 This session will explore academic publishing opportunities for graduate students.
-Grad students aren’t in positions to publish books, but numerous publication opportunities exist for grad students.
-This panel will help grad students identify academic publishing opportunities and will provide strategies and tips for successfully publishing, with the goal of increasing a student’s marketability on the job market.
+Graduate students are not in positions to publish books, but numerous publication opportunities exist for them.
+Led by Emily Clark and Andie Alexander, this panel will help participants identify academic publishing opportunities and will provide strategies and tips for successfully publishing, with the goal of increasing marketability on the job market.

 Session Three: Navigating the Politics of Academia

 Academia is coming to terms with its own #metoo movement.
 Graduate students and early career scholars are particularly vulnerable to harassment, discrimination, and abuse.
 This session will provide a forum to discuss the institutional politics and power dynamics that make it difficult to report such experiences in academia (in particular for women and minoritized groups).
-Discussants will provide input on strategies for making campuses safer, identifying resources for victims, and generating best practices for allies and bystanders.
+Rebekka King, Richard Newton, and Stacie Swain will provide input on strategies for making campuses safer, identifying resources for victims, and generating best practices for allies and bystanders.

 Session Four: Alternative Careers for Religious Studies Scholars

 With more scholars competing for fewer jobs, PhDs in Religious Studies are increasingly looking for careers outside the academy.
-This workshop will identify fields and career paths for PhDs who wish or who otherwise need to pursue alternative careers.
+This workshop, led by Brad Stoddard and Emily Crews, will identify fields and career paths for PhDs who wish or who otherwise need to pursue alternative careers.

 “The Field”: Assessing and Critiquing the Academic Study of Religion